 - Charged in cents per day or dollars per billing period

-- Covers costs that may not depend on actual energy usage, e.g. those associated with reading an electricity meter or customer administration
+- Covers costs that do not depend on actual energy usage, for example those associated with maintaining poles and wires, and customer administration

 Note: some customers may pay a different price than the regulated price set by the QCA, if they are on a market contract rather than a standard retail contract.